 IBD doesn't just affect you physically — it takes an emotional toll as well.
 If signs and symptoms are severe, your life may revolve around a constant need to run to the toilet.
 Even if your symptoms are mild, it can be difficult to be out in public.
 All of these factors can alter your life and may lead to depression.
 Here are some things you can do:

 - Be informed.
 One of the best ways to be more in control is to find out as much as possible about inflammatory bowel disease.
-Look for information from reputable sources such as the Crohn's & Colitis Foundation of America (CCFA).
+Look for information from reputable sources such as the Crohn's and Colitis Foundation.

 - Join a support group.
 Although support groups aren't for everyone, they can provide valuable information about your condition as well as emotional support.
 Group members frequently know about the latest medical treatments or integrative therapies.
 You may also find it reassuring to be among others with IBD.

 - Talk to a therapist.
 Some people find it helpful to consult a mental health professional who's familiar with inflammatory bowel disease and the emotional difficulties it can cause.

 Although living with IBD can be discouraging, research is ongoing, and the outlook is improving.

 Symptoms of inflammatory bowel disease may first prompt a visit to your primary doctor.
 However, you may then be referred to a doctor who specializes in treating digestive disorders (gastroenterologist).